Five Ways to Control Heat Output

 A final comment on burning wood in spring and fall

 It may be tempting to keep the fire burning 24 hours a day so you can just rake coals and load wood instead of having to keep lighting fires.
 But this often leads to overheated rooms, smoldering fires and dirty door glass.
-Depending on the size of the stove and the size of the space it is heating, it is often better to let the fire go out and build one fire a day to take the chill off until the outside temperature falls close to the freezing point.
+Depending on the size of the stove and the size of the space it is heating, it is often better to let the fire go out and build one fire a day to take the chill off.
+A rough guide is to avoid overnight fires until the outside temperature falls to the freezing point.